zinic/crawl/character.md

 * Failure Chance (**7 AP**): Difficulty 8
 * Energy Point Cost (**-2 AP**): +1

+### Firebolt
+The character conjures a ball of fire in either hand which may then be thrown.
+The attack roll recieves the character's intelligence modifier as an attack Modifier.

+Aspect Point Cost: Provided by Item
 ### New Aspect
 Example new aspect.